suraj8805/Manager-CRUD/README.md

 **Run on local server** Apache2
-*open the project directory and open terminal
+*Goto the project directory and open terminal*
 > php artisan serve

 **click on th Url**